MichaelLinn/off_target_prediction/README.md

-# Off-target predicitons in CRISPR-Cas 9 using deep learning
+# Deep Learning Models used for Off-target predicitons in CRISPR-Cas 9 gene editing
 This is a an ensemble learning framework which synergizes multiple tools with genomic annotations together to predict the off-target activities of CRISPR/Cas9 in different combinations.

 # PREREQUISITE